The-WebOps-Club/fest-api/README.md

 2. TastyPie :
     - Till now, tastypie(v1.11) has some issues with through tables.
-So this creates an error in the BloodRequest model creation as the through table gves an error.
     - Need to replace (in the save_m2m function ~line 2300):

     	```